singhaldivya1/Android-App-Developement/README.md

 # Android-App-Developement

-This project has 3 Android apps-
+This project has 5 Android apps-

+## Project 1
+Basic implementations of activities and intents.

 ## Project 2
 Utilizes the knowledge of Adapter Design pattern.
 For detailed description please read the respective README provided inside the project.